Opinion | Top-10 “DIY Hearing Aids” and PSAPs

 Classification: A free hearing enhancement app that you use with (preferably high quality) headphones or earbuds.

 Description: There are numerous free listening apps that can serve as a “stand-in” PSAP.
-In most cases, you simply download the app, take the listening test, and follow the instructions for customizing the sound, then plug in earphones (or pair to wireless earbuds via Bluetooth).
+In most cases, you simply download the app from the Apple App or Google Play stores, take the listening test, and follow the instructions for customizing the sound, then plug in earphones (or pair to wireless earbuds via Bluetooth).
 It’s true that they come with some drawbacks: the big one being they use your smartphone microphone as the input source.
-They also rely on either headphones or earbuds, and may have the same latency problems described above for the Apple Airpods.
+They also rely on either headphones or earbuds, and may have latency problems where the processing and signal transfer time creates an out-of-sync listening experience (like when the sound on your TV is delayed relative to a person’s lips).
 But they’re free and research studies suggest they can help.
 A 2014 study published in Hearing Review involving people with milder hearing losses concluded that the smartphone amplification apps in the study (Ear Machine and PocketLab’s Microphone) offered some of the same performance benefits as a “bare-bones” hearing aid.
 Hearing Review also published a February 2020 article involving the Jacoti ListenApp that concluded it enhanced performance on various speech recognition and rating measures; however, if you want optimum results, you’ll need higher-quality earphones (in the study, Sennheiser IE 60 earphones outperformed BlueEverBlue Model 1200 which in turn outperformed the standard Apple EarPods that came with the iPhone 6).
 The giant chip-maker Qualcomm recently announced the incorporation of Jacoti’s personalized hearing assistance and safety features into its QCC5100 Ultra-Low Power Bluetooth system-on-a-chip (SoC) which is used in many wireless devices—so you may already have some wireless earbuds with Jacoti technology available as part of a product if it uses that Qualcomm chip.

 My opinion: Unfortunately, I’ve tried on several occasions to download and use the Jacoti ListenApp, and I’m unable to sign in.
 But that shouldn’t dissuade you from trying (it may be a Mac thing).
 Two respected hearing industry folks posted a podcast in which they talk about the Jacoti-Qualcomm partnership, and its worth checking out.
 There are several other amplification apps available in the Apple App Store and Google Play.
 My favorite remains the EarMachine app, which was developed by a prominent (now-retired) audiologist-researcher who was a contributor for HR.
 EarMachine was purchased by Bose in 2014 for its technology.